shakespeareances.comCaricature of Shakespeare

 • Johnson to Russell on the altering political landscape: "You know what the old soldier said when he was on parade?
 'Hey, look!
 Everybody's out of step but me.'"

 Third is Rauch's direction.
 Christopher Acebo's set resembles a legislative arena surrounding a space that, with changing props, serves as the Oval Office, King's kitchen, Johnson's bedroom, or a hotel room.
 The backdrop is a screen on which is projected settings, TV news footage, and a countdown to Election Day.
 Actors awaiting their characters' next appearances occupy the outer seats, watching the White House and the civil rights meetings acted out in the center, and either they move into the arena on cue or stay where they are to talk on the phone with Johnson.
-The dialogue is quick paced, Johnson moving from one phone call to the next and one meeting to the next in breakneck speed while Deborah M. Dryden's lighting keeps pace.
+The dialogue is quick-paced, Johnson moving from one phone call or meeting to the next in breakneck speed while Deborah M. Dryden's lighting keeps pace.
 Actors briskly transition from character to character.
 As he did with his direction of Equivocation in 2009, Rauch keeps his actors almost constantly on the move—giving them pause only for the most key introspective moments—and segues scenes so quickly the production effectively crunches clock and calendar so that in three hours' time we feel we've lived a full year, one that passed by super fast.
-Rauch's direction make even the most conversational of plays action-packed theater.
+Rauch's direction makes even the most conversational of plays action-packed theater.

 Johnson sitting on a bed in his pajamas as Lady Bird in a bright yellow dress kneels behind him, consoling.